RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step01_manage_anaconda_on_GCP/README.md

     **-n [environment name]** specifies which environment to install the packages in.
 It is not necessary if the environment currently activated is your target environment.

-  **NOTE**: Hierarchy of package installation methods (ranked from "recommended" to "don't try this" according to our experience)
+  **NOTE**: Hierarchy of package installation methods (ranked from "recommended" to "don't try this if you have any other method" according to our experience)
   - No.1

       > conda install -c anaconda **packagename**